jackyzha0/quartz/content/features/upcoming features.md

 ## todo

+- static icon path (in head) never gets updated
+	- do we update relative links on spa?
 - back button with anchors / popovers + spa is broken
 - debounce cfg rebuild on large repos
   - investigate content rebuild triggering multiple times even when debounced, causing an esbuild deadlock